-Having been involved with the stakeholder group for a six-month period midway through the code amendment project, the PC and HCC directed staff to extend outreach efforts for larger community feedback at the May 23 and May 30 PC/HCC meetings.
+At the May 23, 2019 PC meeting, the PC directed staff to extend outreach efforts for larger community feedback.
+Prior outreach for the tree code amendment project started in summer 2018 through webpage exposure and attendance at the Juanita Farmer's Market and Crossing Kirkland events.
+With the intent to inform the community about the code update and solicit feedback, staff conducted 2 workshops and gave presentations at City Hall for All and the Highlands Neighborhood Association and the Kirkland Alliance of Neighborhoods (KAN) meetings.

+In early 2019, staff published a series of articles in This Week in Kirkland e-newsletters on interesting aspects about trees and urban forestry.
 Staff met with the City's Neighborhood Services Coordinator and Communications Manager to develop a strategy on how to re-engage the public following the time dedicated to the stakeholder group.

-Currently there are almost 900 webpage listserv subscribers signed up to receive project updates, which is an unusually large number.
-Recently, at the City's Sustainability Forum event, an overwhelming number of attendees were discussing trees and urban forestry issues.
-Plans are underway to engage with other stakeholder groups such as consulting arborists and neighborhood groups other than the Finn Hill Neighborhood Alliance.
+At the City's recent Sustainability Forum event, an overwhelming number of attendees were discussing trees and urban forestry.
+Currently there are almost 900 listserv subscribers for project updates.
+Staff may engage with other stakeholder groups such as consulting arborists to get feedback on the draft code and neighborhood groups other than the Finn Hill Neighborhood Alliance.